Nexedi/jio/docs/sphinx/source/available_storages.rst

 List of Available Storages
 ==========================

-JIO saves his job queue in a workspace which is localStorage by default.
+jIO saves his job queue in a workspace which is localStorage by default.
 Provided storage descriptions are also stored, and it can be dangerous to store passwords.